JakeyGilly/JakeyGilly/README.md

 # Hey!
 I'm Jake and this is my GitHub.
 I'm from the United Kingdom.

-I am a Student studying Computer Science, Electonics and Music Technology, I enjoy music and programming.
+I am a Student studying A-Level Computer Science, A-Level Electonics and BTEC Music Technology, I enjoy music and programming.

 I enjoy learning new things and I am always looking to learn more.
 I am also interested in learning more about the world of computers.
 I have access to GitHub Copilot, and OpenAI Codex to help me learn more about Programming and I am a Artic Vault Contributor.